gh-tests/files-to-review/README.md

 # ![cipy rules](./assets/cipy_rules_small.png) files-to-review app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that comments on pull request that certain files require review from predefined team and requests review from that team when certain file(s) (e.g. LICENSE, etc.) is submitted with pull request [pr].
-The latter action is performed only when team(s) is configured.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that comments on a pull request that certain files require review from a predefined team and requests review from that team when certain files (e.g. LICENSE, etc.) are part of the pull request [pr].
+The latter operation is performed only when teams are configured.
 See the following diagram for details:

 ![legal-to-review flow](./assets/legal-to-review-flow.png?raw=true)